DamLabResources/cigarmath/README.md

 ## Documentation

-For detailed API documentation and more examples, see our [documentation](link-to-docs).

 The `notebooks/` directory contains Jupyter notebooks with detailed examples:
 - `block.ipynb`: Working with alignment blocks
 - More examples coming soon...